Looking for prescription drug prices?

 Common Uses:This medicine is a selective serotonin reuptake inhibitor (SSRI) used for treating depression or obsessive-compulsive disorder (OCD) in adults and children.
 It is used to treat bulimia nervosa and panic disorder in adults.
 It may also be used for other conditions as determined by your doctor.

 Before Using This Medicine:WARNING: Antidepressants may increase the risk of suicidal thoughts or actions in children, teenagers, and young adults.
 However, depression and certain other mental problems may also increase the risk of suicide.
 Talk with the patient's doctor to be sure that the benefits of using this medicine outweigh the risks.
 Family and caregivers must closely watch patients who take this medicine.
 It is important to keep in close contact with the patient's doctor.
 Tell the doctor right away if the patient has symptoms like worsened depression, suicidal thoughts, or changes in behavior.
 Discuss any questions with the patient's doctor.
 THIS MEDICINE IS NOT APPROVED FOR USE IN ALL CHILDREN.
 If this medicine is prescribed for your child, talk with the doctor to be sure that this medicine is right for your child.
 Some medicines or medical conditions may interact with this medicine.
 INFORM YOUR DOCTOR OR PHARMACIST of all prescription and over-the-counter medicine that you are taking.
-DO NOT TAKE THIS MEDICINE if you are taking or have taken linezolid, a monoamine oxidase inhibitor (MAOI) (eg, phenelzine, selegiline), or St. John's wort within the last 14 days.
-DO NOT TAKE THIS MEDICINE IF you are taking a fenfluramine derivative (eg, dexfenfluramine), nefazodone, pimozide, a serotonin norepinephrine reuptake inhibitor (SNRI) (eg, venlafaxine), another SSRI (eg, paroxetine), sibutramine, thioridazine, or tryptophan.
-ADDITIONAL MONITORING OF YOUR DOSE OR CONDITION may be needed if you are taking anorexiants (eg, phentermine), buspirone, fentanyl, lithium, meperidine, metoclopramide, rasagiline, serotonin 5-HT1 receptor agonists (eg, sumatriptan), trazodone, anticoagulants (eg, warfarin), aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, intranasal ketorolac), diuretics (eg, furosemide, hydrochlorothiazide), tramadol, HIV protease inhibitors (eg, ritonavir), cyproheptadine, aripiprazole, benzodiazepines (eg, alprazolam), beta-blockers (eg, propranolol), bupropion, carbamazepine, clozapine, digoxin, flecainide, haloperidol, hydantoins (eg, phenytoin), iloperidone, norepinephrine reuptake inhibitors (eg, atomoxetine), phenothiazines (eg, chlorpromazine), propafenone, risperidone, tamoxifen, tetrabenazine, tricyclic antidepressants (eg, amitriptyline), vinblastine, or methylene blue.
+DO NOT TAKE THIS MEDICINE if you are taking or have taken linezolid or a monoamine oxidase inhibitor (MAOI) (eg, phenelzine, selegiline) within the last 14 days.
+DO NOT TAKE THIS MEDICINE IF you are taking pimozide or thioridazine.
+ADDITIONAL MONITORING OF YOUR DOSE OR CONDITION may be needed if you are taking anorexiants (eg, phentermine), buspirone, fenfluramine derivatives (eg, dexfenfluramine), fentanyl, lithium, meperidine, metoclopramide, nefazodone, rasagiline, serotonin 5-HT1 receptor agonists (eg, sumatriptan), sibutramine, SNRIs (eg, venlafaxine), another SSRI (eg, paroxetine), St. John's wort, trazodone, tryptophan, anticoagulants (eg, warfarin), aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, intranasal ketorolac), diuretics (eg, furosemide, hydrochlorothiazide), tramadol, HIV protease inhibitors (eg, ritonavir), cyproheptadine, aripiprazole, benzodiazepines (eg, alprazolam), beta-blockers (eg, propranolol), bupropion, carbamazepine, clozapine, digoxin, flecainide, haloperidol, hydantoins (eg, phenytoin), iloperidone, norepinephrine reuptake inhibitors (eg, atomoxetine), phenothiazines (eg, chlorpromazine), propafenone, risperidone, tamoxifen, tetrabenazine, tricyclic antidepressants (eg, amitriptyline), vinblastine, or methylene blue.
 DO NOT START OR STOP any medicine without doctor or pharmacist approval.
-Inform your doctor of any other medical conditions, including if you have a history of seizures, stroke, heart problems, high blood pressure, liver problems, kidney problems, bleeding problems, diabetes, narrow-angle glaucoma or risk for narrow-angle glaucoma, allergies, pregnancy, or breast-feeding.
-Tell your doctor if you or a family member has a history of bipolar disorder (manic-depression), other mental or moodproblems, suicidal thoughts or attempts, or alcohol or substance abuse.
-Tell your doctor if you are dehydrated, have low blood sodium levels, drink alcohol, or if you will be having electroconvulsive therapy (ECT).
+Inform your doctor of any other medical conditions, including if you have a history of seizures, stroke, heart problems, high blood pressure, liver problems, kidney problems, bleeding problems, diabetes, increased eye pressure or glaucoma, allergies, pregnancy, or breast-feeding.
+Tell your doctor if you or a family member has a history of bipolar disorder (manic-depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse.
+Tell your doctor if you aredehydrated, have low blood sodium levels, drink alcohol, or if you will be having electroconvulsive therapy (ECT).
 Contact your doctor or pharmacist if you have any questions or concerns about using this medicine.